 Current browser rendering of text running at a non-perpendicular angle also generates baseline positioning errors:

-Although this may be improved in the future, it is best avoided at present.
+…although this may be improved in the future.

 Contrast between text and its ground is important for readability, however too much contrast on screen can cause eye strain due to colour being generated with light rather than pigment.